Easy vegan thanksgiving side dish

 Can you freeze green bean casserole?

 Green bean casserole can absolutely be frozen.
-The only thing is, the crispy onion topping will become soggy once frozen.
+The only thing is, the crispy fried onions will become soggy once frozen.

 Just thaw it out completely and then re-heat.